Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to BleepingComputer , the figure broke the previous record and reversed the decline of 2022, marking 2023 as a particularly strong money-making period for ransomware gangs.

 According to Chainalysis, the 2023 record could come from escalating attacks on large organizations and critical infrastructure, as well as Clop's campaign targeting MOVEit, which has impacted thousands of organizations worldwide .
-In July 2023, Chainalysis warned that ransomware payments were on track to break records based on activity and payments recorded at the time, a prediction that has so far been accurate.
+In July 2023, Chainalysis warned that ransomware payments were on track to break records based on activity and payments recorded at the time, a prediction that has so far been correct.

 Chi trả tiền chuộc vì ransomware năm 2023 lên đến 1,1 tỉ USD- Ảnh 1.